 At Avita we will work with the top diamond grading laboratories of the world.
 All our diamonds over 0.30ct are graded by either GIA, IGI, HRD and other leading diamond grading laboratories from around the world.

-If you have a preference on a particular certificate then please let us know and we will happily make your jewellery with your specifications.
-Contact Us.
+If you have a preference on a particular certificate then please Contact Us to let us know and we will happily make your jewellery with your specifications.

 Avita takes steps to ensure its diamonds have not come from conflict zones.
 We ask and inspect all our suppliers to make sure they do not handle conflict diamonds and that they have subscribed to the Kimberly process thus eliminating conflict diamonds.